Chirag-0703/AuditNet/README.md

 - **Model Performance tab** – compare metrics, confusion matrices, ROC/PR curves, loss curves, and training stability notes.
 - **Audit Dashboard tab** – select an account, review probability scores, inbound/outbound summaries, anomaly rationale, recent transactions, and fraudulent-amount histograms.

+## Streamlit Cloud Deployment

+- Push the repo to GitHub and point Streamlit Cloud at `src/dashboard.py`.
+- The bundled `requirements.txt` pulls CPU-only PyTorch and PyG wheels for Torch 2.8.0, matching Streamlit's Python 3.13 runtimes without compiling from source.
+- If you need GPU runtimes, adjust the `requirements.txt` wheel qualifiers (`+cpu` → `+cuXXX`) and mirror the change in the extra index / find-links entries.
+- Artifacts expected by the dashboard (`data/processed/*.pt`, `models/*.pt`) must be checked into the repo or generated during startup.

 ## Metrics Interpretation Guide